Aliases for DRD2 Gene

 This gene encodes the D2 subtype of the dopamine receptor.
 This G-protein coupled receptor inhibits adenylyl cyclase activity.
 A missense mutation in this gene causes myoclonus dystonia; other mutations have been associated with schizophrenia.
 Alternative splicing of this gene results in two transcript variants encoding different isoforms.
 A third variant has been described, but it has not been determined whether this form is normal or due to aberrant splicing. [provided by RefSeq, Jul 2008]

 GeneCards Summary for DRD2 Gene

 DRD2 (Dopamine Receptor D2) is a Protein Coding gene.
-Diseases associated with DRD2 include periodic limb movement disorder and hemiparkinsonism-hemiatrophy syndrome.
-Among its related pathways are Ras signaling pathway and Signaling by GPCR.
-GO annotations related to this gene include identical protein binding and potassium channel regulator activity.
+Diseases associated with DRD2 include dystonia-11, myoclonic and cocaine dependence.
+Among its related pathways are Signaling by GPCR and Ras signaling pathway.
+GO annotations related to this gene include G-protein coupled receptor activity and identical protein binding.
 An important paralog of this gene is CHRM4.

 UniProtKB/Swiss-Prot for DRD2 Gene

 Dopamine receptor whose activity is mediated by G proteins which inhibit adenylyl cyclase.

 D2 receptors are members of the dopamine receptor G-protein-coupled receptor family that also includes D1, D3, D4 and D5.
 They are involved in the modulation of locomotion, reward, reinforcement and memory and learning.